If you’ve wondered what these bottles can do for your baby, keep reading our Comotomo bottle review to help you figure out if they are right for you.

 Ease of Use

-Comotomo bottles are simple to construct and easy to clean – you don’t even have to use a bottle brush with these.
+Comotomo bottles are simple to construct and easy to clean – you don’t even have to use a baby bottle brush with these.

 When your baby requires a faster flow nipple, it will fit on this bottle – all Comotomo nipples are compatible with both their 5-ounce and 8-ounce bottles.
 That makes life easier for moms who don’t want to spend their whole day playing a nipple-bottle match game.
 Any bottles that have interchangeable parts makes life a lot easier for moms because it’s one less thing they have to keep straight.